Acute Care Services

 Monadnock Family Services’ Acute Care Program’s Emergency Services Team steps in to help people and families that face a mental health crisis – an emergency that’s happening right now.
-Our expert, experienced staff clinicians are on call 24 hours every day of the year.
+Our expert, experienced staff clinicians are available to help either by phone or in person 24 hours every day of the year.
 They know how to help persons in crisis to stay safe and to restore and maintain calm until more comprehensive treatment can be arranged.

-When help can’t wait, our Emergency Services clinicians can meet with individuals and families at our offices at 17 93rd St. in Keene, and we also provide crisis evaluations at the emergency room of the Cheshire Medical Center.
-In situations that are less urgent, an appointment can be scheduled for a person to meet with one of the Acute Care Program’s intake clinicians in an MFS office, usually within one or two working days.
+When help can't wait, our Emergency Services clinicians can meet with individuals and families either at our offices at 17 93rd Street in Keene from 8:30 AM - 5:00 PM, or after hours at the emergency room of the Cheshire Medical Center.
+In situations that are less urgent, a full assessment appointment can be scheduled for a person to meet with one of the Acute Care Program's intake clinicians in the office, usually within one to two weeks.

 No one is denied our help because of an inability to pay for our services.

 Last summer a young, unemployed, homeless woman from the Keene area -- we'll call her Esther, but that's not her real name -- who was actively psychotic, was brought to MFS's Emergency Services office by our homelessness outreach worker.
 An Emergency Services clinician immediately recognized the severity of her situation, made a full evaluation of her needs, coordinated with her primary care medical provider to initiate anti-psychotic medication, and gave her useful ideas to help her calm herself and manage her behavior.